TheFrug/Seekers-of-New-Tiena/Session 11 Prep.md

  - [[Brother Merric]]: Shaggy-haired halfling [[cleric-xphb|Cleric]] of [[Chauntea]] with ties to the [[Cult of Talona]].
 The party instructed him to defend the church and the unconscious [[Pastor Edith]] with his life, and to not let anyone into the church
 	 - Keep Edith safe at all costs.
  - [[Pastor Edith]]: Elder Firbolg [[cleric-xphb|Cleric]] of [[Chauntea]].
 Edith was last seen unconscious after being struck by a [[Memory Bolt]] and fainting, but was healed by Malachi and left with Brother Merric.
+	 - Edith is missing, having been carried off by wererats shortly before the party arrove, taking advantage of both the Ratmancer's mind control on Merric, as well as the panic from the Bulette.

 # Outline Potential Scenes